maddieemihle/machine-learning-emotional-training/README.md

 #### What Worked
 - Class reduction improved performance
     * Moving from 7 emotion classes down to 2 and then attempting to build them back up to 4.
 - Overall, simpler CNNs worked better than pre-trained on this dataset
+    * Simplified layers worked better.
 - Class weights, label smoothing, and fine-tuning helped (but not enough)

 #### What Didn’t Work